 - If you’re looking to use drones in classrooms: The best educational drone for a STEM program

-- If you want the best drone for flying indoors (great for rainy days or just for better keeping an eye on kids!): The best indoor drones of 2020
+- If you want the best drone for flying indoors (great for rainy days or just for better keeping an eye on kids!): The best indoor drones

-The best drone for kids overall of 2020: Tello
+The best drone for kids overall of 2024: Tello

-The best drone for kids by a long shot is Tello, a $99 kid-friendly drone that combines DJI flight technology and an Intel processor to create a budget camera drone that also can be used to teach newbies the basics of programming.
-It’s a great little drone for people looking for a low-cost introduction to stunt flying and shooting videos, as well as people looking to learn how to use drones how to code, making it one of my favorite educational tools, too.
-The Tello drone, which weighs just 80 grams, can fly for 13 minutes and shoot 5 megapixel photos.
+The best drone for kids by a long shot is Tello, a $159 kid-friendly drone that combines DJI flight technology and an Intel processor to create a budget camera drone that also can be used to teach newbies the basics of programming.
+It’s a great little drone for people looking for a low-cost introduction to stunt flying and shooting videos, as well as people looking to learn how to use drones and how to code, making it one of my favorite educational tools, too.
+The Tello drone, which weighs just 80 grams, can fly for 13 minutes and shoot 5-megapixel photos.

 Flight time: 13 minutes

-Flight time: 5-7 minutes
+Flight time: 8 minutes

-Flight time: 5-7 minutes
+Flight time: 14 minutes